Welcome to LRNT 523! I hope you are looking forward to the next 9 weeks of class as much as I am!

 Read the second 1/3 of Weller’s book prior to completing the next activity, specifically the chapters that span the years 2002 to 2011.

-Consider Reiser’s and Weller’s arguments, claims, and evidence.
-Consider how and whether what Reiser was writing about in 2001 is still relevant.
-Consider how Weller’s arguments support or contradict Reiser’s.
+Consider Weller’s arguments, claims, and evidence.
+Consider how and whether what Weller wrote about is relevant to your work or to current educational events.
 On your blog identify one “lesson or idea from the years 2002-2011” that you see as having immediate relevance.
 Describe this lesson and explain how it is relevant.
 Identify a second lesson that you believe conflicts with or contradicts current practice at your work or current events.
 Describe this second lesson in detail as well and explain how it conflicts or contradicts aspects of your work or current events relating to teaching, learning, and education.
 Don’t forget to engage with the lessons that your colleagues posted.
 Remember that the goal here is not merely to post your own content and move on to the next activity.
 Engage with your colleagues and ask clarifying questions, suggest solutions, explore problems from a different angle, propose alternative ways to view a “lesson”, and so on.
 I anticipate that you need at least 200 words for a substantive post.
 Follow-up comments and responses can be shorter than that.
 Be sure to put your post in the ‘LRNT 523’ category.

 Read the last third of Weller’s book prior to completing the next activity, specifically the chapters that span the years 2012 to 2018 and the conclusion.
 Take some notes in preparation for a live discussion with others.
 These might be questions, points of confusion, ideas, or just general thoughts.
 Feel free to keep those notes private or post them on your blog.